-Researchers in the University of Toronto chemistry have put in evidence
+Researchers in chemistry at the University of Toronto have highlighted in

-ambient air collected in Toronto particle pollution from
+the ambient air collected in Toronto from particulate matter from

 Quebec and even the Sahara thanks to the use of laser technology.

-the University of Toronto, and his team, collected thanks to their
+from the University of Toronto, and his team, have collected through their

-device ambient air flowing in along College Street
+device the ambient air flowing in the street College skirting

 the university.
-They have found pollutants from a forest fire occurred
+They found pollutants from a forest fire

-in Quebec, and more surprising, particles from a storm of
+in Quebec, and, more surprisingly, particles from a storm of

 sand in the Sahara.
 This is a real detective work: having

-learned of the fire at Quebec researchers were able to
+learned of the existence of this fire in Quebec the researchers were able to

-identify the particles originating from the event.
-Similarly they could
+identify the particles, originating from the event.
+Similarly they were able to

-periple trace the dust of the Sahara, crossing the Atlantic
+retrace the periple of Saharan dust, crossing the Atlantic

 laser ablation.
-The device collects the surrounding air and the particles
+The device collects ambient air and particles

-then they burst forth at the speed of a bullet.
+as they fuse at the speed of a bullet.
 Once the speed

-calculated, a third laser power is greater for clicks
+calculated, a third higher power laser is triggered for

-most slight molecules take less time to cross the tube.
+The lightest molecules take less time to cross this tube.
 They

-are analyzed by chemists and deliver the chemical signature of the
+are analyzed by the chemists and deliver the chemical signature of the

-Greg Evans from now works on the development of a library
+Greg Evans is now working on the development of a library

-now possible thanks to such process to directly identify the type
+now possible thanks to this process to directly identify the type

 pollutant in the ambient air without knowing the source.

-- Greg Evans, Department of Chemical Engineering and Applied Chemistry - such
+Greg Evans, Department of Chemical Engineering and Applied Chemistry - tel.

 : (+ 1) 416 978 1821 - Email: firstname.lastname@example.org

-Sources: Website of the University of Toronto, under News @ UofT, Article
+Sources: University of Toronto website, News @ UofT section, Article